This article is sponsored by the Java Community Process.

 The first thing we've done is create an abstract

-Property class that represents a way to get at a property
+Property class that represents a way to get at a

 Property: One is

-BeanProperty, which uses a
+BeanProperty, which uses a simple property path

-referenced.
-With this simple syntax, if you have a
+simple syntax, if you have a

-object with a
+Person object with a

 mother property, and you wanted to create a